 Long story short

 The two critical milestones in making the modern human mind: The first signs of human-like activity and spirit can be traced back to 2.5 million years.
-However, we can only talk about humans when all the mentally healthy Heidelbergs are dead.
+However, we can only talk about humans when all the mentally healthy Heidelbergs die.
 That happened under the influence of the ice age more than 120,000 years ago.
 Please note that the image does not represent human development.!
 It is just suitable as a temporal reference of the disorder.

 - The mental growth disorder | The gradual spread among homo species began possibly as long as 3,2 million years ago, but at least 2,5 million years ago.
 It started as a recessive trait, meaning it was rare and carried only by a few individuals.
 Thus, already the first stone tools reflect the complete growth disorder.
 The disorder can also be seen in fire making, clothing and the early human migrations out of Africa.